hack3rs.ca network-security

 2. Defensive Workflow: From Hash Input to Remediation

-Translate outcomes into risk and action.
-Which accounts were weak, which were privileged, which controls failed, and which remediation steps are now required?
+Translate every result into risk and action.
+Which accounts had weak passwords, which were privileged, which controls failed, and which remediation steps are committed to and owned.

 3. Comparing John the Ripper and Hashcat in Teaching

-The tool choice matters less than the discipline of the audit process and how well the findings are turned into improved credential security.
+Which tool is used matters less than the rigor of the audit process and whether the findings actually change the organization's credential security posture.

 4. Expert Habits for Password Audit Work

-Experts document format assumptions, command choices, and test budgets.
-They do not hide uncertainty or present a limited test as proof of strong passwords.
+Expert auditors document format assumptions, wordlist choices, rule sets, and test budget.
+They do not present a limited test window as proof that passwords are strong — they document what was tested and what was not.

 scenario-teaching-playbooks

-1. Authorized internal password audits and credential hygiene reviews.
+1. Authorized internal password audits for policy validation and credential hygiene review.

 Suggested starting block: Format Detection And Baseline Audit

-2. IR validation after hash exposure or compromise scenarios.
+2. Incident response validation after a hash database exposure or credential compromise.

 Suggested starting block: Rules And Session Handling

-3. Training on hash formats, salts, and password policy effectiveness.
+3. Training on hash formats, salt behavior, and what password storage parameters actually cost an attacker.

 Suggested starting block: Defensive Findings Tracking

-4. Remediation planning for weak passwords on high-value accounts.
+4. Prioritized remediation planning for weak passwords on privileged and high-value accounts.

 Suggested starting block: Format Detection And Baseline Audit